 If the proposal is reviewed at an application stage, the report will be a public document and published on the Council's website.
-Where the final review of a scheme takes place at a pre-application stage, the report of this meeting may also be made public once an application is submitted.
+Where the final

 A diagram showing the role of the Kensington and Chelsea Quality Review Panel in the planning process is shown opposite.